wp-plugins/wc-cancel-order/readme.txt

 == Frequently Asked Questions ==

-1. Admin or Customer Not receiving the request notification mail ?
-Ans. woocommerce has added the mail action ("woocommerce_email_actions") in upcoming woocommerce version 3.0 , so simply you have to wait till woocommerce version 3.0 release or just need to edit the woocommerce core file and add  the action in woocommerce core file.
+= Admin or Customer Not receiving the request notification mail ? = woocommerce has added the mail action ("woocommerce_email_actions") in upcoming woocommerce version 3.0 , so simply you have to wait till woocommerce version 3.0 release or just need to edit the woocommerce core file and add  the action in woocommerce core file.
-2. having issue or need help with WC Cancel Order plugin ?
-Ans Just write at plugin support forum.
+= having issue or need help with WC Cancel Order plugin ? = Just write at plugin support forum.

 == Screenshots ==